shermansiu/Photorealistic-Renders/README.md

 You can run the software directly from Ready to Program's IDE.

 ## Acknowledgements
-Thanks to Ken Perlin for making Simplex noise and for someone (presumably Reimer Grootjans) for teaching me how to use it!
+Thanks to Ken Perlin for making Simplex noise and for someone (presumably Reimer Grootjans) for writing an online guide that taught me how to use it!

 http://webstaff.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf